Feature Story | More Clinical Insights From ESC 2017 Congress

 |Click the cover image above to read the latest issue of Cardiology in e-pub format or click here to read it on the web!|

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Acute Heart Failure, Diet, Hypertension
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Acute Heart Failure, Diet, Hypertension

 Keywords: ACC Publications, Cardiology Magazine, Antihypertensive Agents, Apolipoprotein A-I, Apolipoproteins B, Benzhydryl Compounds, Blood Pressure, Blood Pressure Monitoring, Ambulatory, Carbohydrates, Cardiovascular Diseases, Cholesterol, HDL, Cholesterol, LDL, Cause of Death, Cohort Studies, Control Groups, Coronary Artery Disease, Demography, Denervation, Diabetes Mellitus, Type 2, Energy Intake, Epidemiologic Studies, Fabaceae, Fats, Unsaturated, Fatty Acids, Follow-Up Studies, Glucose, Glucosides, Heart Failure, Hospitalization, Hypertension, Life Style, Lipids, Myocardial Infarction, Nutrition Policy, omega-Chloroacetophenone, Patient Compliance, Registries, Research Personnel, Risk Factors, Secondary Prevention, Sodium, Sodium Chloride, Dietary, Standard of Care, Stroke, Stroke Volume, Symporters, Triglycerides